 When a musician is required to double on a different instrument for a section of a piece, the instruction to switch instruments is generally placed above the staff at the beginning of that section.
 A return to the primary instrument is handled in the same manner.

 If it is necessary to hear the new instrument sound on playback, the Change Instrument text function must be used.
 However, after a mid-staff instrument change where the two instruments on the staff are not notated in the same key, no attempt should be made to enter new music directly from the keyboard.
-Instead, the music must be (a) pasted in, or (b) entered before the instrument change is effected.
+Instead, the music must be (a) pasted in, or (b) entered before the instrument change is affected.
 New input into measures following an instrument change is subject to two known program bugs, which cannot be resolved in the current 2.0.x versions without adversely affecting backwards compatibility.
-(This has been fixed for the next stable release, v.3.0.)
-In addition, the score must remain notated in concert pitch, or discord will result from the transposition.
+(This has been fixed in version 2.1) In addition, the score must remain notated in concert pitch, or discord will result from the transposition.
 As a convenience to the players, a copy of the part may be saved as a separate file and the required sections transposed to the appropriate key before the part is printed.
 (Note that transposing a linked part will affect the score as well.)

 When changing from one concert-pitch instrument to another, or from one transposing instrument to another in the same key (Bb trumpet to Bb cornet or Flugelhorn, etc.), the Change Instrument Text may be used to ensure that the playback sound is altered to the new instrument.
 Input may be done in the usual manner, and is not affected by the bugs mentioned above.